Saturday, November 9, 2024

 Jasper Walls: The walls of the city are described as being 144 cubits (216 feet) thick and constructed from jasper.
 You could fit approximately five full standard city buses (each 40 feet long) into 216 feet of space, with a little extra space left over.
 The amount of jasper required for the walls alone would weigh approximately 930.68 trillion tons, with an estimated value of $186.14 quintillion.

-3. Pearl Gates: Each of the 12 gates is fashioned from massive pearls, standing 320 miles tall and 40 feet thick.
+3. Pearl Gates: The twelve gates are twelve pearls, each gate made of a single pearl.
+Each gate standing an estimated 320 miles tall and 40 feet thick.
 Constructing these gates would require approximately 7.48 billion pearls per gate, weighing a total of 24,732 tons for all gates combined.
 At a valuation of $350 million per ton of pearls, the total cost would be approximately $8.66 trillion.

 4. Precious Stone Foundations: The city’s foundation is detailed as comprising 12 layers of precious stones: